 - Seminars in Facial Plastic and Reconstructive Surgery

-* In conjunction with Brooke Army Medical Center and Wilford Hall Air Force Medical Center Otolaryngology training programs.
+* In conjunction with San Antonio Military Medical Center Otolaryngology training programs.

 A research methods course is required for all residents.
-Each resident shall have the experience of completing a project of sufficient quality that it may be presented at a national meeting.
+Each resident shall have the experience of completing a project of sufficient quality that it may be published and presented at a national meeting.

 Meetings & Travel

 The Department will provide funds for meetings where the resident presents an original clinical or laboratory research paper.
-In addition, Otolaryngology Departments at our sister institutions within The University of Texas System sponsor additional courses annually for which travel and registration may be provided, including bronchoesophagology and Temporal Bone Anatomy courses.
+In addition, Otolaryngology Departments at our sister institutions within in the San Antonio area sponsor additional courses annually for which travel and registration may be provided, including bronchoesophagology and Temporal Bone Anatomy courses.